-Each summer, the Pre-College Programs prepare student for college success.
-Students experience the independence and responsibility of college life, as they make new friends from across the country and around the world.
-Our programs reflect the University of Rochester’s open curriculum – providing students with the skills necessary for success in college and guiding them in their exploration of potential majors.
-Outside of class, students participate in a rich program of events and activities filled with workshops and activities that help you make friends and prepare for college life.
+Each summer, Pre-College Programs prepare students for college success.
+Students experience the independence of college life, explore possible career paths, and make new friends from across the country and around the world.
+Outside of class, students participate in a rich program of events, workshops, and activities that provide additional support for college readiness.

 “My favorite part was being in an environment that was at the college level rather than being in an AP class.
 I also enjoyed being surrounded by college students and I understand more clearly what it is like to be a student at the next level of education.”

 Students select their program and specific classes they are interested in during the online application process.
-For the Rochester Scholars program, students will select first choice and second choice classes.
+For Sessions A and B, students will select first choice and second choice classes.
 While we prioritize a student’s first choice, there may be times that we will place a student in their second choice.
 Classes are subject to a minimum and maximum enrollment.
 In the event of under-enrollment, the class will be cancelled.
 If your first choice class is full, you will be placed in your second choice class.
 We recommend applying early.

 Half-day students will take one class (choice of morning or afternoon).